 Louise Stoupe is deputy chair of the firm’s Commercial Litigation and Trial Practice Group and a partner in the firm’s Intellectual Property Group.
 Ms. Stoupe’s practice is focused on intellectual property and international arbitration and litigation.
 She is a trial lawyer, recognized expert in e-discovery and international IP law and highly regarded counselor on IP issues to some of the largest technology companies in the world.
 Ms. Stoupe also specializes in international arbitration and was one of the primary drafters of Guam’s International Arbitration Law.

-Ms. Stoupe has been recognized for her cutting-edge work for Japanese clients and in 2008 was the second youngest person on the "Top 50 Under 45" list published by IP Law & Business.
-The 2014 editions of Chambers Global and Chambers Asia Pacific ranked Ms. Stoupe as an “Up and Coming” lawyer in dispute resolution.
-She was recommended by the 2014 edition of Legal 500 Asia Pacific for her dispute resolution and intellectual property law expertise and has been recognized by the Japan edition of Best Lawyers in the category of Intellectual Property since the 2010 edition.
+Ms. Stoupe has been recognized for her cutting-edge work for Japanese clients and in 2008 was the second youngest person on the “Top 50 Under 45” list published by IP Law & Business.
+Ms. Stoupe is ranked in the current editions of Chambers Global (2016) and Chambers Asia Pacific (2016) for Dispute Resolution.
+She is recommended by the 2015 edition of Legal 500 Asia Pacific for her intellectual property law expertise and by the 2016 edition of Legal 500 USA for trade secrets, and has been recognized by the Japan edition of Best Lawyers in the category of Intellectual Property since the 2010 edition.

 Ms. Stoupe is licensed to practice law in California, England and Wales, and New Zealand.